 The bill makes several changes to the law governing criminal records checks and database reviews for persons applying for, or employed in, direct-care positions with community-based long-term care services providers whose services are provided under programs administered by the Department.
-Under current law, a responsible party is prohibited from employing an applicant or continuing to employ an employee in a direct-care position if the applicant or employee is included in certain criminal databases or has been convicted of, pleaded guilty to, or been found eligible for intervention in lieu of conviction for a disqualifying offense.
+Under current law, a responsible party is prohibited from employing an applicant or continuing to employ an employee in a direct-care position if the applicant or employee is included in certain criminal and other databases or has been convicted of, pleaded guilty to, or been found eligible for intervention in lieu of conviction for a disqualifying offense.

-First, the bill clarifies that a direct-care position does not include either an attorney licensed to practice in Ohio or a person who is not licensed to practice law in Ohio, but, at the direction of such an attorney, assists the attorney in the provision of legal services.
-Accordingly, neither a database review nor a criminal records check is required for either type of individual.
-The bill also exempts a participant-directed provider from the criminal records check and database review requirements.
+First, the bill provides that a direct-care position does not include an ambulette driver employed by a licensed organization.
+Second, it provides that a direct-care position does not include an attorney licensed to practice in Ohio or a person who is not licensed to practice law in Ohio, but, at the direction of such an attorney, assists the attorney in the provision of legal services.
+Accordingly, neither a database review nor a criminal records check is required for such ambulette drivers, attorneys, and assistants of attorneys.
+Third, the bill exempts a participant-directed provider from the criminal records check and database review requirements, but only if the Director of Aging has conducted a database review of the provider in the same manner that other database reviews are conducted.